 - CA Certificate regarding Sale & EDP of the brands

 - Chemical Analysis Report of the brand applied from the Govt.
-Authorised Lab./other reputed Pvt. institution
+Authorized Lab./other reputed Pvt. institution

 - Personal Bond with Surety of Rs 5 Lacs